timgdavies/stroudinvestigates.github.io/_posts/2017-11-10-protecting-public-rights.md

 {% include image.html url="/assets/img/bombshelter.jpg" description="An Air Raid shelter in front of the Sub Rooms during WW2.
 Without legal protection, private owners could permanently alter the nature of the square, or remove access permanently" attribution='Copyright Peckhams of Stroud Ltd. Found on the <a href="http://www.digitalstroud.co.uk/living-ww2-airraid">Digital Stroud </a> website' %}

-## The public want their access protected
+## Consultation suggests the leasehold should be protected

 The [available evidence](http://stroudinvestigates.co.uk/subrooms/2017/11/07/where-are-the-sub-rooms-consultations.html) shows that a majority of the public want the Sub Rooms to remain in public hands, although [the council](https://www.stroud.gov.uk/media/241244/item-8-stroud-subscriptions-rooms.pdf) and Dale Vince have stated _retaining public access_ is the most important thing.